Marshals, Veteran Car Run Team & Supporting Clubs

 The newest member to the Motoring team, Andy comes from an event marketing and PR background.
 His interest in the motoring world was sparked whilst working at a communications agency specialising in automotive brands, and it was here where he assisted the SEAT and Nissan press relations teams.

 His very first day at the Club involved an extremely early start in Hyde Park where he attended the start of the 2018 Veteran Car Run.
-It was a fantastic introduction to the Club’s flagship event, and he now looks forward to becoming a part of the Run in 2019.
+It was a fantastic introduction to the Club’s flagship event, and he now looks forward to becoming a part of the Run in future years.

 Miles Wade CBE, Chairman of the VCR Steering Group